sharvas/push_swap/README.md

 # push_swap

-The goal of this project was to create two programs. ```push_swap``` - that outputs instructions to sort the stack of integers to the stdout.
-Then the ```checker``` reads those instructions from the stdin and checks if the resulting stack of numbers is sorted.
+The goal of this project was to create two programs. ```push_swap``` - outputs instructions to sort the stack of integers to the stdout.
+The ```checker``` - reads instructions from the stdin and checks if the resulting stack of numbers is sorted.
 To pass the project, the sorting has to be efficient.

 It is alowed to use 2 stacks named a and b.
 The numbers are read into stack a.
 Stack b at the beginning is empy.
 The goal is to sort in ascending order numbers into stack a.
 Only the following operations are allowed: